Yandex Cloud

 Warning

-When integrating with the Yandex ID service, any user with a Yandex account can log in to your instance.
-To prevent access by unauthorized users, set the Allow single sign on and Block auto-created users parameters to true.
-This will allow you to automatically create new users in GitLab but also block them at first log in.
+When integrating with Yandex ID, any user with a Yandex account can log in to your instance.
+To prevent access by unauthorized users, set Allow single sign on and Block auto-created users to true.
+This allows GitLab to automatically create new users, while blocking them on first sign-in.

 Yandex 360Yandex 360